This is an updated guide on financial planning for preppers. We will continue to update as more financial prepping resources are developed.

 - Subtract all of your expenses to determine your net income

 Once you have your spending categories and know your monthly net income, you can get a good idea of what you can set your category limits to each month to stay within budget.
-If you have a lot of expenses that were one-time expenses, you can repeat this process for other months and find an average to set you budget.
-Using an average of about a year is a great idea, because it will account for annual fees and costs that you might not catch looking at just one month.
+If you have a lot of expenses that were one-time expenses, you can repeat this process for other months and find an average to set your budget.
+Using an average of about a year is a great idea because it will account for annual fees and costs that you might not catch looking at just one month’s worth of data.

 A budget is a useful planning tool that can help you with your debt strategy, investing, or cutting your costs.
 The last one is one of the more fun objectives for us thrifty preppers- once you see what you may be overspending on, it is pretty easy and satisfying to cut back the spending in those areas.